-Whether the result of inadequate security, and insufficient lighting or failure to maintain the premises, when the negligence of a store owner results in accident, you may be able to file a lawsuit to recover the costs you have incurred for lost wages, medical bills, disfigurement and/or any injury from which you have suffered.
+Whether the result of inadequate security, insufficient lighting, or failure to maintain the premises, when the negligence of a store owner results in an accident, you may be able to file a lawsuit to recover the costs you have incurred for lost wages, medical bills, disfigurement and/or any injury from which you have suffered.

 Common premises liability cases against a store owner include:

 - Slips and falls in a retail store or business

 - Sexual Assaults

 - Tripping over foreign objects left on the floor